History of the Rexel Group

 2001 – 75% of Rexel sales are generated in international markets

 In 2001, international markets generate 75% of Rexel sales.
-At this time, the Group leads the world in its business sector, with 1,900 branches and 25,000 employees in 33 countries, and engages in an active policy of acquisitions.
+At this time, the Group is the world leader in its sector, with 1,900 branches and 25,000 employees in 33 countries, and is actively pursuing its acquisition policy.

 2005 – Rexel was acquired by a consortium of investors, and withdrew from the Paris stock exchange